Engin-Boot/pong-stage-ImChampion/Stage0/Main Menu.md

 Given the player is on Pong Game and on Main Menu.
 When the player selects my My Profile option.
-Then the player would be transfered to Profile module.
+Then the player transfered to Profile module.

 ### Scenario: Start Game is Selected

 Given the player is on Pong Game and on Main Menu.
 When the player selects Start Game option.
-Then the player will be transfered to Start Game module.
+Then the player transfered to Start Game module.

 ### Scenario: Setting is Selected

 Given the player is on Pong Game and on Main Menu.
 When the player selects Setting option.
-Then the player will be transfered to Setting module.
+Then the player transfered to Setting module.

 ### Scenario: Exit is Selected

 Given the player is on Pong Game and on Main Menu.
 When the player selects Exit option.
-Then the player will be moved out of the game.
+Then the player moved out of the game.